OpenConext/OpenConext-pdp/Security.md

 1. EngineBlock for the policy decision endpoint
 2. Dashboard server for the maintenance of institutional policies.

-The Dashboard server sends custom request headers to PDP API calls indicating who is logged in.
+The trusted Dashboard server sends custom request headers to PDP API calls indicating who is logged in.
 The PDP application uses these custom headers to populate an [institutional admin](https://github.com/OpenConext/OpenConext-pdp/blob/master/pdp-server/src/main/java/pdp/access/FederatedUserBuilder.java#L44).

-Whenever policies are returned, created or updated the PDPController asks the (PolicyIdpAccessEnforcer)[pdp-server/src/main/java/pdp/access/PolicyIdpAccessEnforcer.java] to check if the action is allowed.
+Whenever policies are returned, created or updated the PDPController asks the [PolicyIdpAccessEnforcer](pdp-server/src/main/java/pdp/access/PolicyIdpAccessEnforcer.java) to check if the action is allowed.
 Therefore institutional admins in Dashboard can only see their own policies.

 #### Policy access

-The internal PDP admin GUI has no restrictions in the accessibility of policies, because the `/internal/**` endpoints are not limited by the (PolicyIdpAccessEnforcer)[pdp-server/src/main/java/pdp/access/PolicyIdpAccessEnforcer.java].
+The internal PDP admin GUI has no restrictions in the accessibility of policies, because the `/internal/**` endpoints pre-populates an user that is not limited by the [PolicyIdpAccessEnforcer](https://github.com/OpenConext/OpenConext-pdp/blob/master/pdp-server/src/main/java/pdp/access/PolicyIdpAccessEnforcer.java#L61).

-The external API for trusted applications - e.g. Dashboard server - restricts access to policies based on the Identity Provider and the possible associated Service Provider(s) of the user and the corresponding Service and Identity Provider(s) of the policy.
+The external API for trusted applications - e.g. Dashboard server - restricts access to policies based on the Identity Provider and the possible associated Service Provider(s) of the logged-in user with Dashboard and the corresponding Service and Identity Provider(s) of the policy that is accessed.

 See [this image](https://raw.githubusercontent.com/OpenConext/OpenConext-pdp/master/pdp-gui/src/images/PdP_policies_access.001.jpeg)
 for an overview of the logic applied in determining policy accessibility.